 The Pulse

 Implications for purchasers and the future of vehicle colors

 At the beginning of this article, I mentioned that if you are planning on getting a car that will retain great value, then you should keep reading.
-From the information I have provided, the best choice would be neutral colors such as white, black and grey.
+From the information I have provided, the best choice would be neutral colors such as white, black and gray.
 This is because they are easy to resell and maintain and are just a general appeal to the world of drivers and within the automotive industry.

 Choosing other brighter colors such as blue, green, and maybe yellow, for instance, is not a bad idea, but just be aware of the implications that come with that decision.
-White remains the #1 car color in the U.S. based on the Kelley Blue Book report.
+White remains the top car color in the Americas based on the Kelley Blue Book report.
 One thing is certain as trends change: color is a reflection of cultural changes, technical advancements, and even economic considerations in addition to aesthetics.

+The Pulse